jjc55/Project-2/README.md

 ### Group_3 Members: Juhi, Kesha, Austin, Hima, and Lora

 ### Executive Summary
+In this project, an ETL pipeline was created.
+Python, Pandas and regular expressions were used in working with the data.
+The data was transformed to create four dataframes.
+The dataframes were then converted into CSV files.
+A Postgres database was created and the CSV files were uploaded.
 ### Tasks:
 1. Create Repo in GitHub and Maintain READ.me (Juhi & Lora)
 2. Create Category DataFrame and Subcategory DataFrame (Juhi & Hima)